canepat/Helios/README.md

 # Helios
-Helios is a modular architecture for domain specific services.
+Helios is a component architecture for domain specific services.